alkoclick/alkoclick.github.io/words/Factors of selecting a company to work for.md

+# Factors of selecting a company to work for

 * Neither the company's actions, nor their product's primary uses violate more of [[My values]] than they support
 * The company has an internal code of conduct and a process for reporting and enforcing violations, preferably with optional 3rd party involvement